Attorney for Disability Insurance Benefits NJ

 What does disability income cover?

-A person who files a disability claim and is granted disability benefits from the Social Security Administration (SSA) can expect a steady source of monthly income.
-This disability income can be used for:
+A person who files a disability claim with the Social Security Administration (SSA) and is granted disability benefits can expect a steady source of monthly income.
+This disability income can pay any expenses including:

 - Mortgage payments or rent